Vander Apartments → Oslo Travel Guide → Restaurants in Oslo

 Best restaurants in Oslo by cuisine (top picks)

-Oslo is an international food city, and you will find strong options across most cuisines.
-If you want the most “Oslo” meals, prioritise seafood and modern Nordic first.
-Use the top picks below when you want something specific and want to choose fast.
+Oslo is an international food city with strong options across most cuisines.
+If you want the most “Oslo” experiences, start with seafood and modern Nordic.
+Use the picks below when you know what you’re craving and want to choose fast.

-Important note: this section stays short on purpose.
-It is designed for quick decisions, not endless scrolling.
+Important note: this section is intentionally short.
+It’s built for quick decisions, not endless scrolling.

 Italian restaurants in Oslo (top picks)

-Italian is one of the safest categories in Oslo when you want something both relaxed and elevated.
+Italian is one of the safest choices in Oslo when you want something relaxed but still high quality.

-Best for: date nights, relaxed dinners, groups with mixed preferences
+Best for: date nights, relaxed dinners, groups with mixed tastes

 Top picks

-• Ruffino Ristorante Italiano: classic crowd favourite for polished pasta dinners
+• Ruffino Ristorante Italiano: classic favourite for polished pasta dinners

-• Piazza Italia: cosy, reliable pizza and pasta with an easy date night vibe
+• Piazza Italia: cosy spot with reliable pizza and pasta

-• Vesuvio Cafè: casual, authentic-feeling pizza stop with consistent quality
+• Vesuvio Cafè: casual, authentic-feeling pizza with consistent quality

-• Spektrum Bar & Restaurant: laid-back Italian-leaning option for low-effort evenings
+• Spektrum Bar & Restaurant: laid-back option for low-effort evenings

-• Østensjø Havn: calmer, cosy comfort when you want a quieter dinner
+• Østensjø Havn: calm and cosy for a quieter dinner

 Japanese restaurants in Oslo (sushi and ramen)

-Japanese is one of the most reliable “quick but good” categories in Oslo.
-Ramen is especially perfect in winter.
+Japanese food is a reliable “quick but good” choice in Oslo.
+Ramen is especially great in winter.

-Best for: quick reliable meals, solo travellers, low-effort dinners
+Best for: quick meals, solo travellers, easy dinners

 Top picks